The seven seals (mezuzah mitzvot)

 At which angle?
 The Ashkenazi custom is to position the mezuzah at a slight angle, with the top half pointing toward the room you are about to enter.
 The Sephardi custom is to place the mezuzah straight up vertically.
 (If the doorpost is too narrow to allow for a slant, Ashkenazim also place it vertically.)

-If the doorway is deep, the mezuzah should be placed on the doorpost within 3 inches of the entrance.
+If the doorway is deep, the mezuzah should be placed on the doorpost within three inches of the entrance.
 If the doorway has little depth, i.e. it is not possible to place the mezuzah on the doorpost within the doorway itself, then the mezuzah is placed on the outer part of the doorpost, within three inches of the doorway.

 The mezuzah should be permanently affixed, with glue, nails, or screws.
 Tape that would easily fall off if bumped into is regarded as too temporary to be considered affixed.
 Similarly, velcro and magnets may not be used.